aminul-huq/aminulhuq/README.md

 My research interest lies in Adversarial Machine Learning.
 Currently, I am working on defense techniques for Deep Learning models from Adversarial Examples.

-I like to read books, travel, watch cartoons and anime and explore interesting food.
+I like to read books, travel, watch cartoons, anime and explore interesting food.

 <!--
 **aminul-huq/aminul-huq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.